Wildfires in Greece, in pictures

 Greece has been grappling with searing heat and devastating wildfires, exacerbated by temperatures exceeding 40C, and strong winds.

-Fires on Rhodes have blazed for nearly a week, with Corfu and Evia becoming the latest Greek islands to issue evacuation orders.
+Fires on Rhodes have blazed for nearly a week, with the Greek islands of Corfu and Evia also reporting fires that remain out of control.

-Huge plumes of smoke rose into the atmosphere, as firefighters and volunteers struggled to control the fires.
+Huge plumes of smoke rose into the atmosphere, visible by satellites.

-After tackling fires all night near the the village of Asklipieio, on Rhodes, firefighters grabbed some rest at dawn (below).
+Firefighters and volunteers have been mobilised to control the fires, while aircraft have been used to tackle the flames.

+A firefighter carried a cat and two rabbits, rescued from the fire, between the villages of Kiotari and Genadi.

-Over the weekend, more than 19,000 people were evacuated from Rhodes.Holidaymakers were forced to leave their hotels, some without luggage.
+Over the weekend, holidaymakers were forced to leave their hotels, some without luggage.

 Evacuees have been put into temporary accommodation at sports halls and conference centres.